Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

 \subsubsection{Performance evaluations}

-To evaluate the predictive capability of a surrogate model, we assess the prediction accuracy of the surrogate via root mean square error (RMSE), standardised root mean squared error (SRMSE) and the coefficient of determination (also referred as $R^2$ ). $R^2$ is a ratio of the output variance explained by the surrogate model \cite{Iooss2010NumericalSO}:
+To evaluate the predictive capability of a surrogate model, we assess the prediction accuracy of the surrogate via the root mean square error (RMSE), standardised root mean squared error (SRMSE) and the coefficient of determination (also referred to as $R^2$ ). $R^2$ is a ratio of the output variance explained by the surrogate model \cite{Chicco2021}, and its value ranges from 0 (null predictivity) to 1 (perfect predictivity).